ahmedhem/AlgoGraph/Plans/sprint_12(in progress)/tasks.md

 ## AM
-- adding undo to almost all animations
+- adding undo to almost all animations(almost done :)
 - handling the final state of every animation
 - try to visualize one algorithm